hardbyte/netchecks/docs/src/pages/index.md

 {% callout title="What happens next?" %}
-Once you have applied the `NetworkAssertion`, netchecks reacts by creating a `CronJob` in the same namespace to schedule the test.
+Once you have applied the `NetworkAssertion`, Netchecks reacts by creating a `CronJob` in the same namespace to probe the network according to your schedule.
 After the first test has run Netchecks creates a `PolicyReport` resource with the same name in the same namespace as the `NetworkAssertion`.
+The `PolicyReport` contains information about the test run and the results of the test.
 {% /callout %}